JesusEgonVenegas/JesusEgonVenegas/README.md

 ## About

-I build full-stack web applications — clean APIs, fast frontends, and systems that scale.
+I build full-stack web applications, clean APIs, fast frontends, and systems that scale.
 Self-taught, bilingual, and remote-first.
 I work across the full stack with a preference for TypeScript, React, and Node.js.
 I write code in Neovim and use Claude Code as part of my dev workflow.

 Currently open to remote roles in full-stack development, frontend engineering, and technical customer-facing positions.